shemla/alfabet_ori_exercise/README.md

 * AWS Lambda function to run the code (Python)
 * PostgresSQL with AWS RDS to store events data

+*NOTE: this is an initial version, for a more scalable solution you'd need to use ALB, WAF, and several more modifications.

 ### Getting started
 ##### 1. Before starting you'll need to have the following AWS prerequisites:
 - AN AWS account with an IAM user credentials (don't user your root user!)